rarebooksinstem/rare-books-in-stem/content/about.md

 title = "About"
 description = ""
 date = "2025-01-19"
-aliases = ["about-us", "about-hugo", "contact"] author = "me" draft = false
+aliases = ["about", "contact"] author = "Rare Books in STEM" draft = false
 +++

-I am a collector of science, engineering, and math materials.
+I am a collector of early (typically 19th century and earlier) science, engineering, and math materials.
 One of my main areas of collecting is early aviation (pre-Wright Brothers).

 Some of the bibliographies referenced on this site include